The Rain People: Plot

-Long Island housewife Natalie Ravenna leaves her husband sleeping at home and sets off on a road trip in a family station wagon.
-She visits her parents who are quite upset with her.
+Long Island housewife Natalie Ravenna leaves her husband sleeping at home and sets off on a road trip in the family station wagon.
+She visits her parents, who are quite upset with her.

 At a gas station, Natalie makes a collect phone call to her husband and tells him she's pregnant.
 He is thrilled with the news, but she tells him that she's not ready to come back and needs time away from him.

 She gives a ride to a strapping young man, Jimmy "Killer" Kilgannon, who had been a college football star but had sustained a serious head injury and was given one thousand dollars to leave the school.
 On their first night together, in Natalie's motel room, she orders Killer around and makes him show her his muscular body.
 She tells him she is pregnant and had given him the ride to have a one-night affair with him, but then she sends him to his own room.

-Natalie drives Killer to the home of a one-time girlfriend of his whose father had once promised him a job, but that family wants nothing to do with him and Natalie takes him with her when she drives away.
+Natalie drives Killer to the home of a one-time girlfriend of his whose father had once promised him a job, but that family wants nothing to do with him because of his injury and Natalie takes him with her when she drives away.
 While they travel west she twice comes close to finding him work and a place to stay, only to decide that Killer would be taken advantage of.
 She also twice leaves him at the side of the road, only to change her mind.

 During a subsequent collect call from a pay phone days later, her husband pleads with her to return home, saying he will do anything to make her happy.
 Killer angers her by destroying the phone cord, but they continue traveling together.

 Natalie is stopped by a motorcycle highway patrolman, Gordon, and receives a speeding ticket.
 Gordon invites her back to his trailer, and she agrees.
 He proves to be an unstable widower and father who mistreats his young daughter.
 After sending her outside so he and Natalie can have sex, he reveals the death of his wife to Natalie.
 Meanwhile, his daughter and Killer talk and wander the trailer park together.
 When Natalie tries to leave, Gordon attempts to force her to stay and prepares to rape her.
 Killer tries to stop Gordon by beating him, which Natalie tries and fails to stop.
 Gordon's daughter shoots Killer dead, leaving Natalie holding his body, sobbing, as park residents arrive and watch.